akasakaid/lazy-rise/readme.md

 1. Edit `config.py` file:
    - Fill in captcha provider details (see [Captcha Providers](#captcha-providers))
    - Configure proxy if needed (see [Proxy Providers](#proxy-providers))
+   - - Fill in the symbol of the token you want to claim.

 2. Select operation mode:
    - **1.)
 Generate New Wallet** (creates new wallet and saves private key to `privatekeys.txt`)